 I am a seafood lover!
 I love almost any seafood I can get my hands on.
 The only problem is, I live in Kentucky.
 So my access to good quality, FRESH seafood that smells like the sea and not FISH is difficult at best.
 My husband hates seafood, won’t even try it.
 I think this comes from a lifetime of being landlocked and not having good access to good, fresh, seafood.

-Whenever it’s a special occasion, and I get to choose the restaurant completely, I almost always choose an exclusively seafood restaurant.
-I like it all, baked, fried, boiled, you name the fish, or crustacean, and I will probably like it.
+Whenever it’s a special occasion, and I get to choose the best restaurant completely, I almost always choose an exclusively seafood restaurant because I like it all; baked, fried, boiled, you name the fish, or crustacean, and I will probably like it.
 My absolute favorite though has to be crab.
 I love, love, love, love, crab.
-When I order sushi, I order, a spider roll, which includes soft shell crab.
+When I order at Sushi Restaurants near me, I order, a spider roll, which includes soft shell crab.
 When I am at a restaurant and have the opportunity to order crab cakes, I do!
 I just love the natural sweetness and savory flavor that is present in the crab.

 We recently had the opportunity to try out Pure Food Fish Market out of Seattle.
 They are located in the famed Pike Place Market, and boast to have the freshest, and highest quality seafood around.
 Something else that they also boast is to be able to ship this fresh, high quality seafood directly to you via their website at www.FreshSeafood.com.
 You can order all different types of seafood on there, anything that they can catch you can order.
 So, the test is can it make it to Kentucky fresh?